moriahhumphries/moriahhumphries/README.md

 <br>
 🔭 I just completed my group Codeup Capstone project, <a href="https://hobbyist-app.xyz" target="_blank">Hobbyist</a>.
 <br>
-🌱 I’m currently continuing to learn Javascript, React, and advanced CSS and SASS.
+🌱 I’m currently continuing to learn Java, Javascript, React, and advanced CSS and SASS.
 <br>
-👯 I’m looking for a Front End Junior Developer position!
+👯 I’m looking for a Junior Developer position!

 <!--
 **moriahhumphries/moriahhumphries** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.